tus/tus.io/index.md

   </p>

   <p class="lead">
-    tus is an open source project for creating an
+    tus is an open source project for creating the first <a href="/protocols/resumable-upload.html">open protocol for resumable file
-    <a href="/protocols/resumable-upload.html">open protocol</a>, as well as
+    uploading</a>, as well as client and server.
-    client and server implementations for resumable file uploading.
 We won't stop until every web site and mobile app has reliable uploading.
   </p>
 </div>